UN Sustainable Development Goals

 Teaching

-- Launched in May of 2021, Western's new Centre for Sustainable Curating looks to shed light on ecological issues and share them through stories grounded in environmental awareness.
+• Western’s new Centre for Sustainable Curating was launched in May of 2021.
+It aims to shed light on ecological issues and share them through stories grounded in environmental awareness.

 Operations